orbitalquark/textadept/doc/manual.md

 keys followed by either the key's *inserted character*, or if no such character exists, the string representation of the key.
 On Windows and Linux, modifier keys are "Control", "Alt", and "Shift", represented by `ctrl`, `alt`, and `shift`, respectively.
-On Mac OSX, modifier keys are "Control", "Alt/Option", "Command", and "Shift", represented by `ctrl`, `alt`, `cmd`, and `shift`, respectively.
-On curses, modifier keys are "Control", "Alt", and "Shift", represented by `ctrl`, `meta`, and `shift`, respectively.
+On macOS, modifier keys are "Control", "Alt/Option", "Command", and "Shift", represented by `ctrl`, `alt`, `cmd`, and `shift`, respectively.
+In the terminal version, modifier keys are "Control", "Alt", and "Shift", represented by `ctrl`, `meta`, and `shift`, respectively.

 Key bindings can also be language-specific by storing them in a `keys[`*lexer*`]` table.
 If you wanted to add or modify language-specific key